Arriving In Newcastle

 Students arriving in January 2019Students arriving in January 2019

 If your course begins in January 2019, you are expected to arrive by Monday 29 January.
 You should complete registration as soon as possible after you arrive.

-If you are an international, exchange or EU student, you should arrive by 23 January 2018 to take part in our International Welcome Week.
+If you are an international, exchange or EU student, you should arrive week commencing 23 January 2019 to take part in our International Welcome Week.

 If you are a UK student there are no specific university orientation or welcome week activties for January starters, but please contact your school for specific arrangements for your programme.

 If you're staying in University accommodation, visit our Accommodation website to see when and where you can collect your keys and move into your room.
 If you're staying in private accommodation, you should check with your landlord or letting agency.

 Once you arrive in Newcastle you should check in to your accommodation and drop off all luggage before completing your registration activities on campus.

 Students studying a course in Newcastle will need to come to come to campus in person to complete their registration.
 The venue for your registration activities will depend on your arrival date but all students need to complete the last steps of the enrolment process to collect their smartcard and become fully registered with the university.

 E-Learning/distance learning students do not need to come to campus to complete their registration, they only need to complete the online part of the registration through S3P.
 Smartcards can be requested and sent to E-learning students by post, or they can be produced on campus later on if the student comes to Newcastle to use the university facilities.

 As well as completing your registration you should: